| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 VAT Registration Number……………………………………………………………………

-Your Charter explains what you can expect from us and what we can expect from you.
-For more information go to Your Charter.
+Read Your Charter to find out what you can expect from HMRC and what we expect from you.

-If you are unhappy with our service, please contact the person or office you have been dealing with.
-They will try to put things right.
-If you are still unhappy, they will tell you how to complain.
+If you’re unhappy with HMRC’s service, contact the person or office you’ve been dealing with and they’ll try to put things right.